 Anesthesiologists are medical professionals who prescribe and administer anesthetics to people with chronic pain, terminal illnesses, or those about to have surgery.
 They also monitor patients’ health during medical procedures and adjust the amount of pain-relieving medications accordingly.

-Their job calls for continuous focus, vigilance, and precision because the medications they handle have precise prescription requirements.
-Not to mention, patients’ reactions to anesthetics vary and are unpredictable.
-With all that in mind, an anesthesiologist’s mistake can paralyze a patient, put them in a coma, or have a fatal outcome.
+Their job calls for continuous focus, vigilance, and precision because the medications they handle have strict prescription requirements.
+Not to mention, patients’ reactions to anesthetics vary and are unpredictable—an anesthesiologist’s mistake can paralyze a patient, put them in a coma, or have a fatal outcome.

 #3.
 Physician